Luvshanker14/Bro_Code/README.md

 1. **Clone the Repository**
     ```sh
     git clone https://github.com/Luvshanker14/Bro_Code.git
+    cd Bro_Code
     ```

-2. **Backend Setup**
+2. **Backend and Frontend Setup**
     ```sh
-    cd backend
-    npm install
+    npm run lms
-    nodemon server.js
     ```

-3. **Frontend Setup**
-    Open a new terminal and navigate to the frontend directory:
-    ```sh
-    cd frontend
-    npm install
-    npm run dev
-    ```
-    **Note**: Do not open the React app by clicking the link provided in the terminal.

-4. **Admin Frontend Setup**
-    Open another new terminal and navigate to the admin frontend directory:
-    ```sh
-    cd admin_frontend
-    npm install
-    npm run dev
-    ```
-    **Note**: Do not open the React app by clicking the link provided in the terminal.

-5. **Login/Register Frontend Setup**
-    Open yet another new terminal and navigate to the login-register directory:
-    ```sh
-    cd login-register
-    npm install
-    npm run dev
-    ```
+    This command starts the backend server and frontend development servers for both user and admin portals concurrently.

-6. **Accessing the Application**
+3. **Accessing the Application**
-    - Click the link provided in the terminal after running the login-register frontend setup.
+    - After running `npm run lms`, follow the link provided in the terminal (e.g., `http://localhost:5175`).
     - If you are a new user, register as a user.
-    - Otherwise, log in as an existing user and start using the application.
+    - Log in as an existing user or administrator to start using the application.